codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

   </SandpackLayout>
 </SandpackProvider>

-### Decorators
+### CodeMirror decorations

-Decorators provide a way to draw or style a piece of the editor, and you can implement it in the following ways:
+This API provides a way to draw or style a piece of code in the editor content.
+You can implement it in the following ways:

 - Entire line: add `className` or elements attributes to an entire line;
 - Range: add `className` or elements attributes to a piece of content, given a `line`, `startColumn` and `endColumn`;